 - Invite industry colleagues or thought leaders to write guest blogs for your website.
 The authors will share their post on their social media channels, helping you earn links to your site.

 - Add internal links (links to your own website's content) within every blog post you write.
-Be sure the anchor text contains at least one word that's used within the post URL.
+Be sure the anchor text – the words that are linked – adequately indicate where the user is going.

 - Reach out to authors who publish round-up posts (e.g., "10 nonprofits accepting volunteers this spring") and politely ask them to mention and link to your organization.

 5. Claim your business on Google 🌍

 When it comes to search results, Google takes geographical location into account.
 For example, if your nonprofit is based in Des Moines, Iowa, you are more likely to appear in search results if the person searching lives in Iowa.